synfron/ReshaperForBurp/docs/Rules.md

 #### Fields

-Description - The description text to display in the prompt above the text entry field.
+Description - Description text to display in the prompt above the text entry field.
+Supports variable tags.

+Starter Text - Initial text in the text entry field.
 Supports variable tags.

 Fail After (milliseconds) - Flag the request as failed after waiting the specified amount of time for the response.
 Only available if `Wait for Completion` is selected.
 Supports variable tags.